Skip to content

 The Newmilns Regeneration Association were keen to employ a local mural artist to carry out the work, as the overall heritage project is a celebration of the town’s history and its people.

-The murals will feature as part of a heritage walk to encourage visitors from out with the Irvine Valley to explore and engage with the Valley’s unique heritage.
+The murals feature as part of a heritage walk to encourage visitors from out with the Irvine Valley to explore and engage with the Valley’s unique heritage.

 Community feedback